 The Rathaus (City Hall), Central Market and Knochenhaueramtshaus

 The Rosenroute starts at the City Hall (which contains an information point about the city and the Rosenroute.
-The brochure for which can be bought for €2) and the old central market.
+You can buy the brochure for €2) and the old central market.
 If you go during Adventzeit (in December before Christmas), this is also where the central Christmas market for Hildesheim is.
 I highly recommend it!
 Also in this market is the Knochenhaueramtshaus, or the very wealthy and very influential Butcher’s Guild Hall.
 Today it contains the city museum and a restaurant.
-The house built in the half-timbered style, which is typical of traditional houses in this area of Germany.
+The house is in the half-timbered style, which is typical of traditional houses in this area of Germany.

 Andreaskirche (St. Andrew’s Church)